aws-samples/amazon-kinesis-data-analytics-blueprints/apps/java-datastream/kds-to-s3-datastream-java/README.md

 2. AWS CDK v2 - for deploying associated infra (KDS Stream and KDA app)

 ## Step-by-step deployment walkthrough

-NOTE: If you're redeploying app, see Redeployment section below.

 1. First, let's set up some environment variables to make the deployment easier.
 Replace these values with your own S3 bucket, app name, etc.